Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Rationale</dt>
       <dd>
          <p>Different resources can have different uses, as some resources are publicly available whereas others are restricted to several domains.
-         Modern web browsers use Cross-Origin Resource Sharing (CORS) to minimize the risk associated with cross-site HTTP-requests.
+         Modern web browsers use Cross-Origin Resource Sharing (CORS) to minimise the risk associated with cross-site HTTP-requests.
          <p>By default browsers only allow 'same origin' access to resources.
          This means that responses on requests to another `[scheme]://[hostname]:[port]` than the `Origin` request header of the initial request will not be processed by the browser.
          To enable cross-site requests APIs can return a `Access-Control-Allow-Origin` response header.